YuboLuo/SmartON2021/README.md

 All experiment-related results, e.g. raw sensor data.

 ## Reference
-Please cite this paper in the following format.
+Please cite this paper in the following format for Latex.

 @INPROCEEDINGS {smarton,
 author = {Y. Luo and S. Nirjon},